What is Marketing Research? The 2026 Guide for Startups and B2B Founders

 Buyer Expectations Have Shifted

-Indian B2B buyers, particularly in SaaS, fintech, and services, now expect hyper-relevant communication.
+Indian B2B buyers — particularly in SaaS, fintech, and professional services — now expect hyper-relevant communication.
 Generic messaging does not convert.
-Research tells you the specific pain points, objections, and decision triggers of your buyer persona so your messaging actually lands.
+Marketing research tells you the specific pain points, objections, and decision triggers of your buyer persona so your messaging actually lands.

 Speed to Market is a Competitive Weapon